-Commissioners serve two-year terms and are appointed by City Council.
+Commissioners serve three-year terms and are appointed by City Council.
 Learn more about applying to boards and commissions.

 The Human Relations Commission is made up of focused subcommittees chaired by commissioners.
 Review the full list of commission members (PDF) (MS Word).
 All meetings are open to the public, and subcommittee volunteers are needed.

 Human Relations Commission Committees